usexfg/DIGM/README.md

 ## **3. DIGM Ecosystem: A Symphony of 3**

-DIGM is a comprehensive platform that integrates three core components into a single, user-friendly desktop application (with mobile to follow).
+DIGM is a comprehensive platform that integrates three core components into a single, user-friendly web application (with mobile to follow).

-*   **The Marketplace:** A vibrant, decentralized bazaar where artists can sell their audio albums directly to listeners.
+*   **The Marketplace:** A decentralized bazaar where artists can sell their audio albums directly to listeners.
 All payments are private & peer-to-peer, using the Fuego (XF₲) cryptocurrency, ensuring artists retain the full value of every sale.
+(XF₲ also enables the preservation of **future** purchasing power on any value earned, unlike fiat currencies)
 *   **The Wallet:** A built-in, non-custodial wallet that seamlessly manages a user's digital assets:
     *   Fuego (XFG) for purchasing albums.
     *    DI₲M for catalogue hosting rights.
     *    PARA for listener and artist rewards.
-*   **Paradio+:** A revolutionary P2P streaming radio that rewards both artists and listeners for their participation.
+*   **Paradio+:** A revolutionary P2P streaming radio that rewards both artists & listeners for their participation.

 ## **4. Tokenomics: Powering the New Music Economy**